lasik surgeons

 Dry eye treatment can resolve many problems associated with poor vision quality.

-Naturally occurring and dry eye and dry eye related to Lasik can cause discomfort, vision fluctuations, slow healing, exacerbate astigmatism, damage epithelium, and cause poor vision quality.
+Naturally occurring dry eye and dry eye related to Lasik can cause discomfort, vision fluctuations, slow healing, exacerbate astigmatism, damage epithelium, and cause poor vision quality.
 Fortunately, there are many techniques to resolve dry eye problems.
 This article discusses naturally occurring dry eye, Lasik induced dry eye, and dry eye treatment solutions.

 The amount that dry eye symptoms affect an individual depends on many factors.
-For the vast majority of conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, or Epi-Lasik refractive surgery recipients, the degree of dry eye symptoms is not significant enough to cause difficulties.
+For the vast majority of conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, or Epi-Lasik refractive surgery recipients, the degree of dry eye symptoms is not significant enough to cause difficulties.
 Even those who do have some trouble most often find the dry eye symptoms resolve within the normal six-month healing period.

-PRK and its cousins LASEK and Epi-Lasik may induce dry eye symptoms, however Lasik and All-Laser Lasik seem to be more commonly associated with problematic dry eye symptoms.
+PRK and its cousins LASEK and Epi-Lasik may induce dry eye symptoms, however Lasik and Bladeless Lasik seem to be more commonly associated with problematic dry eye symptoms.
 Although what is discussed here relates to all refractive surgery procedures that induced dry eye problems, Lasik is referenced.

 Exactly why Lasik induces dry eye is not totally understood.
 There is no doubt that Lasik induced dry eye is caused by a multitude of events.
 If the right combination of these events occurs, you have dry eye symptoms.
 It is generally thought that Lasik induced dry eye is caused by the nerves in the cornea being severed when the Lasik flap is created, when the excimer laser removes corneal tissue, and/or by the change in shape of the cornea.